KarlJosephKumar/rush_01_checker_visualizer/README.md

 # Rush 01 (Skyscraper puzzle) checker, visualizer

-For the usage with the output of rush 01.
+For usage with the output of rush 01.
 The program reads the rush from stdin.

 ARG="4 3 2 1 1 2 2 2 4 3 2 1 1 2 2 2"; ./rush_01 $ARG | ./Checker_rush $ARG; ./fdfexec output